0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 offer a range of capabilities, from testing smart contracts to facilitating command-line interactions with the blockchain, and even integrating the blockchain with your own applications.

-## The browser
+## Partisia Blockchain browser

-The browser serves as a web-based interface to translate blockchain data into a user-friendly application.
+Partisia blockchain browser serves as a web-based interface to translate blockchain data into a user-friendly application.
 It aids developers in creating smart contracts by providing insights into transaction details and contract deployment status.
 You can access two versions of the browser:

-The browser has two versions:
+The browser can access both Partisia TestNet and MainNet:

 - [TestNet version](https://browser.testnet.partisiablockchain.com)
 - [MainNet version](https://browser.partisiablockchain.com)

-## Partisia contract extensions
+## Command-line tools

 The Partisia contract is used to build and compile smart contracts.
 It offers several extensions to assist you in interacting with the blockchain and working with smart contracts.
 These extensions are thoroughly documented as part of